FuboTV Review: Is it A Good Streaming Service for the Sports Fan?

 What is FuboTV?

 FuboTV is a streaming service that is focused on sports, news and entertainment channels.
-When it launched back in 2015, FuboTV was primarily about soccer; it remains the best online streaming service for watching soccer games.
+When it launched back in 2015, FuboTV was primarily about soccer.
+And it remains the best online streaming service for watching soccer games.

 One important channel missing from FuboTV’s lineup is ESPN.
 That’s right.
 If you’re looking for a way to watch ESPN without cable, FuboTV isn’t the streaming service for you.